simplicial_set_embedding#

 A state capable being used as a numpy random state.

-- force_serial_epochs: bool, optional (default=False)
+- force_serial_epochs: bool or None, optional (default=None)

 Distance metric to use.
 Supported distances are [‘l1, ‘cityblock’, ‘taxicab’, ‘manhattan’, ‘euclidean’, ‘l2’, ‘sqeuclidean’, ‘canberra’, ‘minkowski’, ‘chebyshev’, ‘linf’, ‘cosine’, ‘correlation’, ‘hellinger’, ‘hamming’, ‘jaccard’] Metrics that take arguments (such as minkowski) can have arguments passed via the metric_kwds dictionary.
 Note: The ‘jaccard’ distance metric is only supported for sparse inputs.